The Evolution Of NBA Live (1995-2019)

 In 1993, they refreshed the series by calling it NBA Showdown, which was overshadowed by the 2-on-2 arcade classic NBA Jam, an NBA version of the underrated classic Arch Rivals.

-A year later, right before Halloween, EA treated us to one of the greatest basketball games ever: NBA Live 95.
-After 15 years (going back to the Atari days) of basketball games with the same side angle, Live 95 used a 30-degree camera angle that felt as fresh and groundbreaking as the young Orlando Magic team with game-changer Penny Hardaway and backboard-breaking Shaquille O'Neal.
-The one issue with this game, and all games around this time was M.I.A.
-MJ, who owned his name and image and would only license it out for trash games like Chaos In The Windy City.
-EA's solution came in Live 96 with the option to create and name your own player; This allowed me to sub Nick Anderson, Dennis Scott and Horace Grant with myself, Michael Jordan and Chris Webber.
+After 15 years (dating back to the Atari days) of basketball games with the same side angle, Live 95 employed a 30-degree camera angle that felt as fresh and groundbreaking as the young Orlando Magic team of the 90s, featuring game-changer Penny Hardaway and backboard-breaking Shaquille O’Neal.
+The one issue with this game, and all games around this time, was M.I.A.
+MJ.

 In 2010, EA decided it was time for another refresh and called their upcoming release NBA Elite 11.
-With Kevin Durant on the cover and Steph Curry and Brandon Jennings pushing the product, which was introducing new controls and a career mode like their "Superstar Mode" in the Madden NFL games, the game looked like a guaranteed hit.
-Then the demos were released.
-Online reviews of the demos plagued by bugs and the legend that is Jesus Bynum led to the cancellation of the game and the start of a three-year coma that ended with Kyrie Irving showing his face on the cover of NBA Live 14.
+With Kevin Durant on the cover and Steph Curry and Brandon Jennings promoting the product, which introduced new controls and a career mode like their “Superstar Mode” in the Madden NFL games, the game appeared to be a guaranteed hit.

-NBA LIVE 19 VS NBA2K19
+NBA LIVE 19 VS NBA 2K19

 EA SPORTS HISTORICAL COMMERCIAL REEL (93-99)